It’s that time of year again, wasp nest activity is on the increase and wasp nests are starting to cause a nuisance.

 We have been called to remove several nests this week, one in a child’s wendy house and another in the back of a garden shed.
+Check out some of our recent work on our Facebook page.
 Although the nests at this time of year are not particularly big, they still hold quite a number of wasps that can be potentially dangerous to children, adults and pets.

 If you find a nest, be cautious and keep your distance.
 Never poke it, shake it, pour water on it or set fire to it.
 Disturbing the nest can lead to attacks and it is not uncommon for the victim to end up in hospital.

 Although there are many home remedies for keeping wasps at bay, one of the most simple and effective is a jam jar with a hole cut in the top, with water and some kind of sticky substance inside.
 If wasps are still causing a nuisance, we can provide professional-strength deterrents and ensure they are placed in the most effective location.